2018 FIFA World Cup qualification (OFC): Inter-confederation play-offs

 The draw for the inter-confederation play-offs was held as part of the 2018 FIFA World Cup Preliminary Draw on 25 July 2015, starting 18:00 MSK (UTC+3), at the Konstantinovsky Palace in Strelna, Saint Petersburg.
 The first-placed team from OFC was drawn against the fifth-placed team from CONMEBOL, with the OFC team hosting the first leg.

 Top goalscorers

-There were 106 goals scored in 37 matches (including 2 international play-offs), for an average of 2.86 goals per match.